liflab/beepbeep-3-book/markdown/core/README.md

 As we can see, the events from `source_values` that are output are only those at a position where the corresponding value in `source_bool` is `true`.
 At position 0, the event in `source_bool` is `true`, so the value 6 is output.
 On the second call to `pull`, `filter` pulls on both its input pipes; it receives the value 5 from `source_values`, and the value `false` from `source_bool`.
 Since the control pipe holds the value `false`, the number 5 has to be discarded, meaning that `filter` has nothing to output.
 Consequently, it pulls again on its input pipes to receive another event front.
 This time, it receives the pair 3/`true`, so it can return 3 as its second event.

-Since the output of events depends entierly on the contents of the control stream, the relative positions of the events in the input and output streams do not follow any predictable pattern:
+Since the output of events depends entirely on the contents of the control stream, the relative positions of the events in the input and output streams do not follow any predictable pattern:

 - event at position 0 in the output corresponds to event at position 0 in the input;
 - event at position 1 in the output corresponds to event at position 2 in the input;